-A detailed methodology for the preferred approach to phase 2 is provided in a separate methodology document (Appendix B).
-The methodology consists of 4 main tasks with further sub-tasks listed in the methodology document:
+A detailed methodology for the preferred approach to phase 2 is provided in a separate methodology document.
+The methodology consists of 4 main tasks with further sub-tasks listed in the methodology document provided in Appendix B:

 - Task 2.1: Estimate present-day and 'baseline' future risk. - Task 2.2: Identify and appraise adaptation options. - Task 2.3: Build a scenario of cost-optimal adaptation. - Task 2.4: Conduct sensitivity analyses.